 Cough, loss of appetite: Clean and dry the leaves.
 Grind them to make powder.
 Take 1-2 teaspoon powder with one glass hot water.

 Joint pain, arthritis: Make paste of Dill roots and seeds.
-Steam the paste and apply lukewarm on affected area.
+Steam the paste and apply lukewarm on the affected area.
 Keep for half hour.